Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

 \subsection{Participants Recruitment}

-As depicted in Table~\ref{tab:roles_experience}, our overview of \total participants (P1--P22 in Column ID) captures a diverse range of roles (Column Role) such as software developer, data scientist, software engineer, penetration tester and security program manager across a wide range of domains (Column Domain), including finance, healthcare, aerospace, social media, e-commerce, and emerging areas like smart contracts and federated learning through a combination of personal contacts and public outreach.
+As shown in Table~\ref{tab:roles_experience}, our overview of \total participants (P1--P22 in Column `ID') captures a diverse range of roles (Column `Role') such as software developer, data scientist, software engineer, penetration tester and security program manager across a wide range of domains (Column `Domain'), including finance, healthcare, aerospace, social media, e-commerce, and emerging areas like smart contracts and federated learning through a combination of personal contacts and public outreach.
 Specifically, we announced a call for interviews via a post on LinkedIn (similar to other studies such as~\cite{kudriavtseva2024you}), which helped us reach professionals beyond our immediate network.
-Participants are based in 10 different countries (Column Country), with career experience (Column Exp (Years)) ranging from 1 to 15 years (average ~5.6 years), representing a balanced mix of four junior (1–2 years), eleven mid-level (2-5 years), four senior (5-10 years), and three highly senior (10-15 years) professionals.
-We use the four rankings to allow for nuanced comparison of how professional experience shapes participants’ understanding and perspectives on SDs.
+Participants are based in 10 different countries (Column `Country'), with career experience (Column `Exp (Years)') ranging from 1 to 15 years (average ~5.6 years), representing a balanced mix of four junior (1--2 years), eleven mid-level (3--5 years), four senior (6--10 years), and three highly senior (11--15 years) professionals, with boundary values assigned to the higher category.
+We use the four rankings to allow for nuanced comparison of how professional experience shapes participants' understanding and perspectives on SDs.

 \cor{Out of the \total participants, eight held roles that are directly security-related, such as mid-level and highly Senior Security Consultant (P10 and P17, respectively), Penetration Tester (P12), and Senior Leadership roles (e.g., Security Manager P13, P14, and Associate Manager Security P16).
 While five additional participants are not primarily in security positions, they still engage with security requirements as part of their development responsibilities.
 For instance, roles such as Sr. Enterprise App Engineer (P9), Technical Product Manager (P20), and QA Engineer (P6) often integrate security considerations into broader engineering tasks.
 Similarly, software developers from different levels, such as mid-level (P19, P22), senior (P7), and highly senior like P18, although not in security roles, described handling authentication features, password encryption, and two-factor authentication implementation, demonstrating that they are actively involved in software security while working on functional requirements.}